Optimal Investment and Fair Sharing Rules of the Incentives for Renewable Energy Communities: A model for Virtual Renewable Energy Communities

-We now assume that, by creating a REC, the community receives an incentive proportional to the self-consumption of the two members. {In this case, both the biogas producer and the household can reconsider their installation decisions, in the light of these incentives.
-More in detail, if the quantities $g_b$ and $g_h$ are non negative for the two players as stand alone prosumers, then the additional incentives provided them by joining into a REC would simply reinforce their decision to invest up to the maximum capacity.
-However, if $g_b$ and $g_h$ are negative, the incentives can turn the zero-investment decision into a positive investment one.
-As we will see, in this case the optimal investment is not necessarily equal to the maximum capacity boundary.
+According to the Virtual Framework discussed in the Introduction, a REC receives an incentive proportional to its self-consumption, which is then distributed among its members.
+In our case, both the biogas producer and the household may revise their installation decisions from the previous section in light of these incentives.
+As we will show, investment decisions and the incentive-sharing rule interact in a nontrivial manner.

+More specifically, if the quantities $g_b$ and $g_h$ are nonnegative for the two players as stand-alone prosumers, the additional incentives from joining a REC would simply reinforce their decision to invest up to the maximum capacity.
+However, if either $g_b$ or $g_h$ is negative, the incentives may shift a zero-investment decision into a positive investment.
+In this case, as we will demonstrate, the optimal investment is not necessarily equal to the maximum capacity limit.

-In order to assess quantitavely the effect above, we now describe in detail the incentive based on self-consumption. } Both members contribute to the total power produced by the community: the household provide power $y_h$ by installing solar panels, while the biogas producer contributes with power $y_b$ by installing turbines to transform the gas into { electricity}.
-Hence, the energy shared { and self-consumed by the community at time $t$} can be expressed as
+To quantitatively assess this effect, we now describe the self-consumption incentive in detail.
+Both members contribute to the total power generated by the REC: the household installs photovoltaic panels providing $y_h$ units of power, while the biogas producer installs P2G turbines generating $y_b$ units of electricity from gas conversion.
+For virtual RECs, self-consumption at any time $t$ is typically defined as:

-As we already anticipated, the billing system organized in a way to offer an incentive to the renewable energy communities.
-This incentive rewards the energy shared by the community, produced with new installation of renewable energy sources.
-This incentive { is proportional to the self-consumed energy of the REC, and we call $Z$ this proportionality factor\footnote{for example, in Italy $Z = $ 110 \euro/MWh.}.
-We also assume that this incentive will not last forever, but only until a random time $\tau$, unknown at the beginning.
-The incentive } is given to the entire community and is up to some coordinator how to { share it among its members}.
-We share the incentive using the Nash bargaining {criterion}, that is, the coordinator searches for a $\beta \in (0,1)$ such that

-where $J_h(\beta)$ and $J_b(\beta)$ are the profits of the household and biogas producer if they enter in the community, while $d_h$ and $d_b$ are known as the disagreement points and correspond to the profits of the household and biogas producer if they do not agree to enter in the energy community, i.e. the profits without incentive. {These disagreement points can be computed with the aid of Lemma \ref{J0} above and are given by}

-The parameter $\beta$ is the {proportion} of the incentive that the household receives, while $1-\beta$ is the { proportion} that the biogas producer receives.
-Once the coordinator solves the bargaining problem, {the sharing of the incentive is communicated} to the community members.
+Self-consumption plays a central role in the incentive system adopted for virtual RECs.
+Increasing self-consumption depends not only on the generation capacity $y_h + y_b$ but also on the aggregate demand of the REC, $D^d(t)$.
+This structure supports the mitigation of \textit{energy poverty}, as individuals who join the REC without making an initial investment still contribute by increasing aggregate demand, thereby enhancing the REC’s overall self-consumption.